crystal-lang/crystal-book/docs/guides/use_zig_cc_as_an_alternative_linker.md

 # Use zig cc as an alternative linker

-This approach was originally verified by @luislavena and first posted [here](https://forum.crystal-lang.org/t/a-github-action-template-for-do-release-assets-when-push-a-tag-it-should-fitable-for-any-shards/4635/5), [here](https://forum.crystal-lang.org/t/a-github-action-template-for-do-release-assets-when-push-a-tag-it-should-fitable-for-any-shards/4635/8) and [here](https://forum.crystal-lang.org/t/does-anyone-deploy-crystal-app-on-arm-based-linux-server-what-is-the-deployment-process-like/5588/5), big thanks to him for proving this solutin work, and he showed a little bit of this in following videos:
+This approach was originally verified by @luislavena and first posted [here](https://forum.crystal-lang.org/t/a-github-action-template-for-do-release-assets-when-push-a-tag-it-should-fitable-for-any-shards/4635/5), [here](https://forum.crystal-lang.org/t/a-github-action-template-for-do-release-assets-when-push-a-tag-it-should-fitable-for-any-shards/4635/8) and [here](https://forum.crystal-lang.org/t/does-anyone-deploy-crystal-app-on-arm-based-linux-server-what-is-the-deployment-process-like/5588/5), big thanks to him for proving this solution work, and he showed a little bit of this in following videos:

     [Building CLIs with Crystal - Quick cross-compilation - Part 1](https://www.youtube.com/watch?v=ij7alYEvfTg) [Building CLIs with Crystal - Quick cross-compilation - Part 2](https://www.youtube.com/watch?v=LdVNqdf_kBI)